BLACKACE13/Chiggy-Python-Bot/README.md

 # ✨ Chiggy's Documentation

-## 🚧 Ghiggy's Info
+## 🚧 CHIGGY INFO-

 - Pheonix is a multipurpose bot.
-- It includes features such as music, moderation, fun, etc.
+- It includes features such as economy system, music, moderation, mini games, etc.
 - Universal Prefix is `_`
 - Help command can be viewed by `_help` or `{changed_prefix} help`